Tel: 07831 674721

-Those improvements are set to continue further following a great deal of ongoing fishery consultancy work which will thin out the smaller fish to give the remaining stock the opportunity to grow on.
+Those improvements are set to continue further following a great deal of ongoing fishery consultancy work which has thinned out the smaller fish to give the remaining stock the opportunity to grow on.
 During the past 12 months a lot of undergrowth and some of the trees around the lake have been removed and over the 2019/2020 winter selective tree planting will be undertaken to further enhance the appearance of the venue.

-Indeed, over the past few years Hopsford Hall's main lake has built a growing reputation for its carp and is now a popular haunt with an increasing number of anglers not only from the Coventry area but as far afield as Suffolk.
+Indeed, over the past few years Hopsford Hall lake has built a growing reputation for its carp and is now a popular haunt with an increasing number of anglers not only from the Coventry area but as far afield as Suffolk.

 Hopsford Hall Lake

-Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and 12 feet at the dam end.
+Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to six feet down the length of the lake and eight feet at the dam end.

 And with with commons and mirrors taken to over 30lbs, ghosties between 12lbs and 28lbs and a few leathers/linears to 22lbs, there is plenty to go at.
-Indeed, the results of a recent netting caried out on the lake showed that there were in excess of 750 carp between 12lbs and 30lbs.
+Indeed, a recent netting carried out on the lake showed there were in more than 350 carp between 12lbs and 30lbs.

-Whilst many of the carp anglers use flavoured boilies, pop-ups and partcile baits, more conventional baits seem to work equally well with sweetcorn, luncheon meat and floating dog biscuits particularly effective for the carp in the summer months.
+Whilst many carp anglers use flavoured boilies, pop-ups and particle baits, more conventional baits work equally well with sweetcorn, luncheon meat and floating dog biscuits particularly effective in the summer months.
 Floating baits work well in the shallower parts of the lake when fished close to the marginal weeds.

-It is really only in the winter that boilies come more into their own.
+It is in winter that boilies come more into their own.
 Generally effective throughout the year are sweetcorn, trout pellet paste, dog-food mixers, maggots and worms.

 Most popular methods for fishing the lake for the silver fish are float fishing on rod or pole around the edges and legering in the deeper water.